Top

 • First base - The start of something, usually applied in terms of failure when someone has failed to reach it.

-• Gasoline - A term for alcohol, more specifically, Frank’s favourite drink, Jack Daniel’s Bourbon Whisky.
+• Gasoline — A term for alcohol, more specifically, Frank’s favorite drink, Jack Daniel’s Tennessee Whisky.

 • Good night all - A term of invective to change the subject of conversation.